Brain Injury Resources

 Brain Base App

 Brain Base from the App Store combines education, advocacy, and scholarship to connect brain injury survivors, families, and practitioners with necessary health information and resources.
-Locate health facilities, find services, and engage in educational trainings to promote best practice in the field.
-Search “brain base” in the App Store to download this free 5 star app.
+Locate health facilities, find services, and engage in educational trainings to promote best practices in the field.
+Search “brain base” in the App Store to download this free five-star app.

 Colorado State University Brain Injury Community

 Colorado State University Brain Injury Community “Uniting students who have had a brain injury, creating a community for growth, friendship, and support through the challenges that brain injuries present.”